Financial Settlement on Divorce in the United Kingdom

 • The starting point for longer marriages is typically equal sharing of matrimonial assets, but the court can depart from this based on the section 25 factors.

-• Complete Form E (financial disclosure form) honestly and fully — both parties must disclose all assets, debts, income, and pensions.
+• Complete Form E honestly and fully.
+Both sides must disclose all assets, debts, income, pensions, and recent transactions.

 What should you NOT do?